 The English major is among the most flexible programs of study at Loyola.
 Because the major requires only 10 courses beyond the core, it is easy to minor or even double major in a wide variety of other disciplines.
 Working closely with an advisor, students may select core courses and electives to form a concentration in any of several business, social sciences, science, or humanities disciplines.
 Moreover, the minor option (in which students take five upper-division courses in English) allows students who wish to major in the sciences, social sciences, or business science to supplement their education with analytical and expressive skills.

 Because of its scope and flexibility, the English program can prepare majors and minors for a variety of careers.
-In the past, our majors have pursued careers in teaching, journalism, business, library science, textbook production and marketing, and technical writing.
-English is also excellent preparation for law school.
-When he spoke on Loyola's campus several years ago, then-Associate (later Chief) Justice William Rehnquist noted that in his opinion, English, with its concentration on close reading and persuasive argumentation, is the ideal preparation for law school.
+In the past, our majors have pursued careers in teaching, journalism, business, law, library science, textbook production and marketing, and technical writing.

 One alumnus has had several novels on The New York Times best-seller list; another has written scripts for the highly-acclaimed Baltimore-based television show Homicide: Life on the Streets.
 A third is a best-selling journalist, and a successful motion picture was based on one of his books.